Macronutrients VS. Micronutrients

 Most children and adults are not consuming enough nutrient-rich foods to meet their daily vitamin and mineral needs.
 Supplementation with high-quality micronutrients is a great way to get optimal amounts of micronutrients and prevent deficiencies.

-High Energy Support is multivitamin/mineral formula with a balanced profile of nutrients.
+High Energy Support is a multivitamin/mineral formula with a balanced profile of nutrients.
 The micronutrients in High Energy Support are provided in bioavailable form so they can be better absorbed and utilized.
 High Energy Support is key for improving energy levels, balancing blood sugar, improving detoxification, protecting the body from oxidative stress, and supporting a healthy mood and mental clarity.

 High Energy Support comes in capsules and chewables.
-My children love the chewables, and I feel great giving a high-quality supplement free of common allergens, artificial colors, additives, flavors, sweeteners, and preservatives.
+My children love the chewables, and I feel great giving them a high-quality supplement free of common allergens, artificial colors, additives, flavors, sweeteners, and preservatives.

 Another incredible supplement is Gut Healing Protein powder.
 This protein powder is a comprehensive, low-allergy potential, dietary supplement designed to support gastrointestinal function and balanced detoxification.
-It contains 26 grams of high quality vegan-based protein and clinical dosages of key micronutrients, including amino acids and antioxidants to heal and repair the gut.
+It contains 26 grams of high-quality vegan-based protein and clinical dosages of key micronutrients, including amino acids and antioxidants to heal and repair the gut.

 How to Test Micronutrient Levels